notifi-network/notifi-network.github.io/docs/integration-overview/alerts-in-depth.md

   Broadcasts are used for any alerts that are supposed to go to multiple users at the same time, such as product announcements or events.
   They can be triggered through the [Admin Panel](https://admin.dev.notifi.network), which allows members of the dapp admin team to manually compose and send out messages to subscribers.
 This is the recommended way for one-off or individual messages, such as announcements of new features or marketing campaigns.

-  Alternatively, they can also be triggered via API access using the **Node Client**.
+  Alternatively, they can also be triggered via API access using the [Node Client](../alert-trigger/node-client).
 This enables very flexible and custom alert triggering logic where the dapp fully owns the decision of when to send out notifications.
-If Notifi does not provide a dedicated [Source](alerts-in-depth#source), the Node Client is the best automated solution.

 - #### Direct Push {#direct-push}

   Direct Push is used for alerts that are supposed to go to a single user only, such as changes in a user's position, account, or wallet.
-  Similar to Broadcast sources, they can be triggered through the [Admin Panel](https://admin.dev.notifi.network) or through an API in the **Notifi SDK**.
+  Similar to Broadcast sources, they can be triggered through the [Admin Panel](https://admin.dev.notifi.network) or through an API in the [Notifi SDK](https://github.com/notifi-network/notifi-sdk-ts).

 - #### Wallets {#wallet-source}